AndroNux27/support/site/security.md

 ```

 ## Is my Team's data isolated from other Teams?
-No, Teams/Repos/Users data is stored in one or more databases, all properly of Codecov, but not
+No, Teams/Repos/Users data is stored in one or more databases, all property of Codecov, but not
 isolated from other Teams/Repos/Users utilizing Codecov services.

 ## How do I add collaborators/members to my private repository?